The Positive and Negative Effects of Hard Water

 The downside?
 Despite the health benefits, hard water damages piping, boilers, kettles, washing machines, dishwashers, solar collectors, faucets, and other facilities (did I miss anything?) because the minerals find their way out of the water and bind themselves together.
 This is called scale or mineral deposits.
 Scale sticks to the interior of pipes, household appliances and other surfaces throughout the home.
 Once this scale becomes attached to something it's very difficult to remove it.

 The damage can be devastating.
 It will start slowly at first - there will be some buildup in the pipes and you'll notice that you have less water pressure.
 This will cause you to use more water than you normally would, driving your water bill up.

 As time goes by without treatment, the mineral deposits may eventually cause a total blockage, leading to busted pipes and costly water damage.

 Scale may buildup in your faucets and cause them to malfunction.
 You may end up with a leaky faucet that keeps on leaking no matter how much you tighten everything.

-Besides for the damage hard water causes to your pipes and appliances, you may discover that your skin is peeling as well.
+Besides the damage hard water causes to your pipes and appliances, you may discover that your skin is peeling as well.
 Dry, flaky skin is a direct result of your neighborhood’s hard water.